 Claim: Aloe vera for acne works because it is naturally astringent, so it can absorb excess oil and reduce clogged pores.

-Reality: Aloe vera contains zinc, which is astringent.
+Reality: Aloe vera contains zinc, which is an astringent.

-Excess oil can cause acne in many ways, so the best acne solutions are ones that can help reduce oil.
-Untreated, excess oil can clog pores, leading to whiteheads and blackheads, and it can encourage rapid growth of acne-causing bacteria, which feed on the oil our skin produces.
+Untreated, excess oil can clog pores, leading to whiteheads and blackheads, and it can encourage the rapid growth of acne-causing bacteria 🦠, which are nourished by the oil our skin produces.
 If aloe vera is truly astringent, it could be very useful for people with oily skin.

 Reality: Reducing inflammation is the best way to prevent acne, but the research is very conflicted on whether aloe vera decreases or increases inflammation.

 But Can Aloe Vera Reduce Inflammation Associated with Acne?

 Many people support this claim because aloe vera works so well on sunburn, which causes inflammation.
 And inflammation is associated with acne.

 Any time our skin is damaged, it triggers the inflammation 🔥 response to help protect it from further damage.
 This causes minor swelling in the skin, and in acne formation, the pores constrict, trapping oil, dead skin cells, and bacteria inside 🦠.
 Sunburn also triggers the anti-inflammatory response in the skin, so this reasoning is not completely off.
 This claim that aloe vera has anti-inflammatory properties has also been medically reviewed, but, at best, the data are inconclusive.

 Some studies that look at the effectiveness of aloe vera for acne have found this to be true.
 Just like with sunburn, aloe vera reduces inflammation, opens up pores, and prevents acne from forming in the first place.
 One study even found that aloe vera was just as effective at bringing down swelling as hydrocortisone cream.